 We have incurred losses and generated negative cash flows from operations since our inception.
-At December 31, 2022, we had an accumulated deficit of \$179.3 million and cash of \$24.9 million comprised of \$13.7 million of cash and cash equivalents and \$11.3 million of restricted cash and cash equivalents used to service our debt with Cargill Financial.
+At December 31, 2023, we had an accumulated deficit of \$303.3 million and cash and cash equivalents and restricted cash of \$16.9 million.

-As of December 31, 2022, the principal amount due under our credit facilities with Cargill Financial totaled \$140.9 million, none of which is classified as current.
-These debt agreements contain various financial and non-financial covenants and certain restrictions on our business, which include restrictions on additional indebtedness and material adverse effects, that could cause us to be at risk of default.
+As of December 31, 2023, the principal amount due under our credit facilities with Cargill Financial totaled \$317.5 million, none of which is classified as current.
+We also had accrued interest of \$9.8 million as of December 31, 2023.
+These debt agreements contain various financial and non-financial covenants and certain restrictions on our business, which include restrictions on additional indebtedness, minimum liquidity and other financial covenants, and material adverse effects, that could cause us to be at risk of default.
 A failure to comply with the covenants and other provisions of these debt instruments, including any failure to make payments when required, would generally result in events of default under such instruments, which could result in the acceleration of a substantial portion of such indebtedness.

 The CEA business is capital-intensive.
-Currently, our primary sources of liquidity are cash on hand, cash flows generated from the sale of our products, and a credit facility with Cargill Financial.
-Cash expenditures over the next 12 months are expected to include interest payments on debt obligations, general operating costs for employee wages and related benefits, outside services for legal, accounting, IT infrastructure, and costs associated with growing, harvesting and selling our products, such as the purchase of seeds, soil, nutrients and other growing supplies, shipping and fulfillment costs, and facility maintenance costs.
+Currently, our primary sources of liquidity and capital resources are cash on hand, cash flows generated from the sale of our products, and the Facilities (as defined below) with Cargill Financial.
+Cash expenditures over the next 12 months are expected to include general operating costs for employee wages and related benefits, outside services for legal, accounting, IT infrastructure, and costs associated with growing, harvesting and selling our products, such as the purchase of seeds, soil, nutrients and other growing supplies, shipping and fulfillment costs, and facility maintenance costs.